Japan - 1991

 So, now back up and running, firing on all cylinders, armed and dangerous, that brings us to this next chapter of the Orleans story ... a 5-city tour of Japan in 1991.
 The show you'll see is that same 6-piece band doing a similar set of songs as the Bearsville show, but this time, there's video!

-But I do remember riding the bullet train (very cool :-), the awesome fast-food soba stands en route, eating sushi for brunch every day, and neon EVERYwhere!
+I remember riding the bullet train (very cool :-), the awesome fast-food soba stands en route, eating sushi for brunch every day, and neon EVERYwhere!
 Our hosts (and there were MANY) were most gracious, the tech crews were impeccable, and the audiences were beyond enthusiastic ... and very well-versed in the music of Orleans!
 They loved us ... and we loved them back!

 |As a personal addendum ...